cn-uofbasel/p2p-basel/index.markdown

 3. [Sam Gwilym](https://gwil.garden/) for [Earthstar](https://github.com/earthstar-project)
 4. [Anders Rune Jensen](https://people.iola.dk/arj/) for [ssb-browser](https://github.com/arj03/ssb-browser-core) and [ssb-db2](https://github.com/ssbc/ssb-db2)
 5. [Andreas Dzialocha](https://adz.garden/) for [P2Panda](https://p2panda.org/)

 This session may run concurrently with other participant-organized sessions.

+### -> Basel Tour (optional)

+Luc Heitz, one of the participants and student at University of Basel, kindly offered to guide a tour of Basel around the Department and present some historical landmarks and facts.

+This session may run concurrently with other participant-organized sessions.